 In recent years, there has been a frenzy of conversation about where the car industry is headed.
 With talks of modernizing cars to be self-driving Tesla and other motor vehicle manufacturers have been working to produce cars that have the ability to self-navigate when a feature called autopilot is turned on.
 While the phenomenon is very new, regulations have been put in place to ensure basic standards of safety.
 However, with the development of new designs and features it is difficult to assess the safety of these features.
 If you or someone you know has purchased a product and are later injured by that product, you need to speak with an experienced attorney at Colombo Law.
-Our personal injury attorneys are available to meet with you to determine your rights to relief.
+Our car accident lawyers are available to meet with you to determine your rights to relief.

 What Happened that Caused the Driver’s Death?

 Since the time of Tesla’s autopilot release, there have been a couple of deaths for which the autopilot feature is being linked to the cause of death.
 In Florida, Joshua Brown lost his life after a tractor-trailer turned in front of him.
 Instead of the vehicle coming to a screeching stop, the vehicle plowed forward striking the truck and passing underneath it.
 To the surprise of many, the motor vehicle continued to drive and hit several objects before coming to a stop.

 What Happened as a Result of the Crash?